Mashal (allegory): The trustworthy man

+Emperor Antoninus

+Emperor Antoninus asked Rabbi how there could be punishment in the life beyond, for, since body and soul after their separation could not have committed sin, they could blame each other for the sins committed upon earth, and Rabbi answered him by the following parable: "A certain king had a beautiful garden in which was excellent fruit; and over it he appointed two watchmen, one blind and the other lame.
+The lame man said to the blind one, 'I see exquisite fruit in the garden.
+Carry me thither that I may get it; and we will eat it together.'
+The blind man consented and both ate of the fruit.
+After some days the lord of the garden came and asked the watchmen concerning the fruit.
+Then the lame man said, 'As I have no legs I could not go to take it'; and the blind man said, 'I could not even see it.'
+What did the lord of the garden do?
+He made the blind man carry the lame, and thus passed judgment on them both.
+So God will replace the souls in their bodies, and will punish both together for their sins" (Sanhedrin 91a, b).

+La Fontaine, in his "Fables," ascribes this parable to Confucius.

 The Parable of the Banquet

 Johanan b.
 Zakkai illustrates the necessity of daily conversion and of constant readiness to appear before God in heaven by the following parable: "A king invited his servants to a banquet without stating the exact time at which it would be given.
 Those who were wise remembered that all things are ever ready in the palace of a king, and they arrayed themselves and sat by the palace gate awaiting the call to enter, while those who were foolish continued their customary occupations, saying, 'A banquet requires great preparation.'
 When the king suddenly called his servants to the banquet, those who were wise appeared in clean raiment and well adorned, while those who were foolish came in soiled and ordinary garments.
 The king took pleasure in seeing those who were wise, but was full of anger at those who were foolish, saying that those who had come prepared for the banquet should sit down and eat and drink, but that those who had not properly arrayed themselves should stand and look on" (Shab.
 153a).
-Similar parables expressing the same thought are found in the New Testament (Matt. xxii.
-10–12, xxv.
-1–12; Luke xii.
-36).
+Similar parables expressing the same thought are found in the New Testament (Matt.
+22:10–12, 25:1–12; Luke 12:36).